 If there exists a misconception about The Writing Center, it is that it functions primarily a proofreading service, that we provide a sort of one-hour martinizing to "clean up" student papers.
 That is not what we do.
 Everything we do is aimed at empowering the student writer to write effectively without our intervention, and proofreading students‘ papers for them would be counter to this aim.
 In view of our limited time and resources, we try to concentrate efforts where they will do the most long-term good.
 For example, we would ask, “How can you make this paragraph more coherent or persuasive?” as opposed to “Which pronoun case is used before a gerund?”
 This does not mean that we do not address grammar and punctuation problems, because we do.
 We work with students to help them recognize and correct their errors and patterns of error as well as introducing them to useful proofreading techniques.

 Hello!
-My name is Haley Laird, and I am a senior at Louisiana College.
-I am a double major in English and Business Management-Marketing with plans to attend graduate school.
-I enjoy spending time with friends, scrapbooking, and watching old movies.
-I can't wait for you to come visit us in the Writing Center this semester.
+My name is Haley Laird, and I am the Adminstrative Assistant for the Division of Humanities.
+I graduated from LC with a degree in English and Business Management-Marketing with plans to attend graduate school next year.
+Please come visit the Writing Center this semester.

 The Writing Center Philosophy